roddi/mac-zfs/README.markdown

 When additional functionality is required by the upstream source I hope to find a way to implement it within libmaczfs.

-The current ZFS code remains at the b72 level.
+The current ZFS code remains at the onnv_72 level (or so we think).

 I don't recommend using this branch as it's likely to be broken at various times while I mess with it.